New gas discovery for Energean off Israel

 Athena discovery as part of Olympus Area development

-As an alternative to the tie-back solution, Energean stated that the Athena discovery could form part of a new Olympus Area development, as the firm is actively pursuing development options for the commercialisation of the wider Olympus Area, such as further domestic Israeli gas sales and export options.
+As an alternative to the tie-back solution, Energean stated that the Athena discovery could form part of a new Olympus Area development.
+The firm is actively pursuing development options for the commercialisation of the wider Olympus Area, such as further domestic Israeli gas sales and export options.

 Furthermore, the discoveries and prospects in this area lie along the same geological trend and Athena was drilled on the same direct hydrocarbon indicator – shown in the seismic analysis – as Tanin.